moparisthebest/seedxor/README.md

 # seed-xor

-seed-xor builds on top of [rust-bip39](https://github.com/rust-bitcoin/rust-bip39/) and lets you XOR bip39 mnemonics as defined in [Coldcards docs](https://github.com/Coldcard/firmware/blob/master/docs/seed-xor.md).
+seed-xor builds on top of [rust-bip39](https://github.com/rust-bitcoin/rust-bip39/) and lets you XOR bip39 mnemonics as described in [Coldcards docs](https://github.com/Coldcard/firmware/blob/master/docs/seed-xor.md).

 It is also possible to XOR mnemonics with differing numbers of words.
-For this the shorter one will be extended with 0s during the XOR calculation.
+For this the shorter one will be extended with the longer one's surplus entropy.

 ## Example